reinh/resume/data/resume.md

 Rein is a senior software developer with experience ranging from web application design and development to systems configuration management.

-He has lead teams using agile methods, contributed to and maintained several popular open source projects, and some other awesome stuff too.
+He has led teams using agile methods, contributed to and maintained several popular open source projects, and some other awesome stuff too.

 OPTIONS